Distributed ASCI Supercomputer (DAS) system

 What is it?

 Like any science that heavily uses experimentation, computer science depends on high-quality physical research infrastructures.
 Already a few years into its existence, the Research School ASCI recognized that the availability of an experimental infrastructure for computer science research would be very beneficial for its members.
-Therefore, in 1997, it launched its Distributed ASCI Supercomputer (DAS) project, in which it has by now built five generations of the DAS wide-area distributed system with funding from NWO and matching from the project participants.
-The six-cluster DAS5 has been in operation since 2015, and the DAS6, for which funding has been secured, will put into operation in 2020.
+Therefore, in 1997, it launched its Distributed ASCI Supercomputer (DAS) project, in which it has by now built six generations of the DAS wide-area distributed system with funding from NWO and matching from the project participants.
+The six-cluster DAS6 has been installed and put into operation in 2021.
 The DAS projects have been extremely successful: 150 completed PhD theses, both on topics in parallel and distributed computing and in imaging and multimedia analysis have critically depended on the availability of its first five generations.

 Where is it?